|Click on any of the headers below to jump to a section.|

 When does Genericon happen?

 The convention runs on Saturday and Sunday, typically in late February or early March.
 The convention is fully operational the entire time, with a wide variety of things to do at any moment.

 Does Genericon have a forum or other place I can go to chat and ask questions about Genericon stuff?

-Genericon is currently working on one but does not have an official forum; however, we do have the subreddit /r/genericon, where you are free to post about Genericon-related things to your heart’s content.
+Genericon’s administration, staff, and community members can be found on our Discord (shown in sidebar).
+Additionally, we have the subreddit /r/genericon, where you are free to post about Genericon-related things to your heart’s content.

 I can’t find a hotel.
 Can I crash at the con?